ahmetcihat2773/Data-Warehouse/README.md

 - Access through Kubernetes services and ingress configurations

 ## Monitoring
+- Modern web interface for system overview and monitoring
 - Kafka UI provides a web interface for monitoring topics, connectors, and messages
 - Health checks are implemented for all services
 - Connector status can be monitored through Kafka Connect REST API